OuOLeaf/Amazon-NLP-Analysis/README.md

 </div>

 ## Why Are Reviews and Rankings Important?
 In e-commerce, reviews and rankings function as social proof.
 When a product receives a high number of positive reviews and favorable ratings, it means customers like it.
-Showcasing popular items prominently can improve user trust and increase the likelihood of interaction and sales.
+Showcasing popular items on the first page can improve user trust and staying time, potentially increasing sales.

 <br>